 We had another mini-meltdown last week, this time with less warning — but, featuring all the same issues.
 Again, we had a strong signal before it happened.
 As we noted the morning of May 25:

-CL is at or very close to the top of a long-term channel that could put an end to any further escapades.
+CL and RB are at the top of long-term channels that could put an end to any further escapades.

 A few hours later, it landed right in the middle of a smattering of downside targets ranging from 48.76 to 49.50 — a 5.05% single-day drop, its second biggest of the year.
 It reached our next lower downside target the following day.If fundamentals aren’t driving oil prices, what is?
 And, what does this latest plunge mean for prices going forward?